scie1006-2023/comp/workshop2.md

       from pymongo import MongoClient
       import datetime

-      # Your URI copied from MongoDB Atlas website
+      # Your URI copied from the MongoDB Atlas website
       # Replace <password> with the password you created for your database user
       uri = 'mongodb+srv://db:<password>@cluster0...:27017/'
       client = MongoClient(uri)